mohsentm/Opencart-Becopay-Gateway/README.md

 **Installation by FTP**

 1. Download Becopay plugin zip.
+2. Connect to server and go to __Opencart base directory__.
+3. Open __upload directory__ inside downloaded archive.
+4. Extract files and directories to base directory.
-2. Log in to your admin panel.
+4. Log in to your admin panel.
-3. In the left navigation bar, go to ``Extensions > Installer.``
-4. Uploading the Becopay plugin
-5. After the upload finished on the left navigation bar, go to ``Extensions > Extensions.``
+5. On the left navigation bar, go to ``Extensions > Extensions.``
 6. find the `becopay payment gateway` then click on install button